robbxxrs/discordjs/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory and add your bot token:
+3. Addjust `.env` file in the root directory and add your bot token:
    ```
    TOKEN=your_discord_bot_token_here
    ```